yoyoengine/yoyoengine/docs/Scripting/Lua Scripting/overview.md

 For example, if you created a script file at `game/resources/scripts/my_script.lua`, you would enter `scripts/my_script.lua` into the text input.

-Press the "Add Script Component" button, then save the project with `Ctrl+S` or `Cmd+S`, and the script will be created when you run the game.
+Press the "Add Script Component" button, then save the project with `Ctrl+S`, and the script will be created when you run the game.

 ## Callbacks